 Figure 2.
-Structure of a typical data-intensive iterative application.
+Structure of a typical data-intensive iterative application

 As mentioned in the section above, there exists a significant amount of computation algorithms that rely on iterative computations with which we can easily specify each iterative step as a MapReduce computation.
 Typical data-intensive iterative computations follow the structure depicted in Figure 1.